Australian Politician Warns Tourists: Don't Feed The Kangaroos

 "There's a high risk that someone's going to be severely injured," he warns.

 Piper's warning isn't idle, either.
 There are plenty of documented cases of human-kangaroo encounters that have gone wrong.

 In 2012, there was the case of a New South Wales woman and her husband who was attacked by a rogue 'roo, reportedly leaving her with a 12-inch gash.
-In 2016, a dog at the Taronga Western Plains Zoo, also in NSW, was put in a headlock by a large kangaroo, only to be freed when a zoo keeper punched the marsupial.
+In 2016, a dog at the Taronga Western Plains Zoo, also in New South Wales, was put in a headlock by a large kangaroo, only to be freed when a zoo keeper punched the marsupial.
 You can see the video of it here (and, a warning, some might find it disturbing).